polymode/polymode/readme.md

               load-path))
 ```

-Require any polymode bundles that you are interested in:
+Require any polymode bundles that you are interested in.
+For example:

 ```lisp
 (require 'poly-R)